 Q: How did you become a fan of the blues?

 A: When I was growing up, I listened to my dad's old 8-track blues tapes: B.B.
 King, Muddy Waters.
-My father is originally from the South, from Georgia, and he moved up here
+My father is originally from the South, from Georgia, and he moved up here to work at Pfizer in Canaan [Conn.

 Q: Yes.
 Rockabilly icon.
 "The Battle of New Orleans."